Things to Do in Kolkata

 Travel Tips

 Transportation: Use the efficient Metro system (₹5-15 per ride) for major attractions.
 Yellow taxis are metered but negotiate beforehand.
 App-based cabs like Uber work well.
-For authentic experience, try hand-pulled rickshaws in old quarters, but agree on fare first.
+For real feel, try hand-pulled rickshaws in old quarters, but agree on fare first.

 Money: Carry cash as many local eateries and markets don't accept cards.
 ATMs are abundant but may run dry during festivals.
 Budget ₹1,500-2,500 daily for mid-range comfort.
 Tip 10% at restaurants, ₹20-50 for hotel staff.